Ribbons and Achievements

 Veteran Unit Award

-Cloth Ribbon awarded to units that successfully serve a consecutive 5 years or 5 deployments (Whichever comes first) while maintaining an exceptional service record.
+Cloth Ribbon awarded to units that successfully achieve at least 75% of all unit personnel having served a consecutive 5 years or 5 deployments (Whichever comes first), while maintaining an exceptional unit service record.

-NOTE: The Veteran Unit Award is only awarded to the specific unit level within a formation that completes the requirement, subordinate units within a formation do not automatically receive the award unless they independently meet the requirements.
+NOTE: The Veteran Unit Award is only awarded to the specific unit level within a formation that completes the requirements; superior or subordinate units within a formation do not automatically receive the award, unless they also independently meet the requirements.

 Issued for each consecutive instance that a ribbon is earned.
 Worn on the ribbon.